ruc-practical-ai-fall-2025/development-environment-setup/README.md

 Navigate back to your repository in your web browser to see your file there!

 ## Optional: GitHub Classroom CLI

-It may be helpful to interact with GitHub classroom through the command line.
+We will use GitHub Classroom often in this course.
+GitHub Classroom is a website for hosting assignments and does not in and of itself require installing anything.
+It may be helpful to interact with GitHub classroom through the command line, however.
 Note that this is different than interacting with git Git itself through the command line.
 GitHub classroom's CLI uses the `gh` CLI, which is a tool for interacting with GitHub specifically (not Git) through the command line.

 Install GitHub's CLI by following the instructions [here](https://github.com/cli/cli#installation).
 If installing on Windows, you should have `winget` and be able to use `winget` from within Git Bash.